sahasradal/CH32V003-drives-DS18B20-temperature-sensor/README.md

 # I2C for LCD , OLED
 # pin PC1  used for SDA ,I2C
 # pin PC2  used for SCL ,I2C

+DS18B20_test0.S code implements a CRC calculation and verification .
+If CRC is correct the result is printed on a console through UART @ 9600 BAUD.
+If result corrupted prints "FAIL"in the console.